 How J. Price McNamara Can Help You with Wrongful Death

 When filing a wrongful death lawsuit, it’s important that you have an experienced attorney in the field on your side.
-Here at the Law Offices of J. Price McNamara, our attorneys understand your pain and want to help you obtain the compensation you need for peace of mind after the death of your loved one.
+Here at J. Price McNamara ERISA Insurance Claim Attorney, our attorneys understand your pain and want to help you obtain the compensation you need for peace of mind after the death of your loved one.
 We proudly serve clients in Baton Rouge, Metairie and surrounding areas.

 Following graduation from Loyola Law School in New Orleans in 1990, Price McNamara served as a Federal Judicial Law Clerk to the Honorable John M Shaw, Chief Judge, United States District Court Western District of Louisiana.